LMGP: Lifted Multicut Meets Geometry Projections for Multi-Camera Multi-Object Tracking: Experimental Analysis

 \subsection{Discussion}

 We have demonstrated that nearly perfect multiple object tracking results can be obtained in crowded scenes given the right conditions (as for \textit{WILDTRACK}), i.e.\ high bounding box quality and a large enough number of well-calibrated cameras observing the same scene.
 Even when these conditions are not met, as in \textit{Campus} and \textit{PETS-09} which use old detectors, our \texttt{LMGP} still delivers better results than competitors in most cases.
-Specifically, the pre-clustering is crucial in our framework because it allows repairing efficiently trajectories computed by single-camera trackers and can be used to enhance affinity costs.
-Also, our lifted multicut model jointly optimizing over inter- and intra-camera affinities, short- and long-range interactions is essential and can effectively correct erroneous associations and continue trajectories which would be lost when only observing with a single camera due to severe occlusions.
+Specifically, the \textit{pre-clustering is crucial in our framework} because it allows exploiting multi-camera information through repairing efficiently trajectories computed by single-camera trackers and can be used to enhance affinity costs.
+Also, our lifted multicut model jointly optimizing over inter- and intra-camera affinities, short- and long-range interactions is essential and can effectively correct erroneous associations and continue trajectories which would be lost when only a single camera is used and severe occlusions are present.